 In addition, it is important to remember that the dedicated time and support requirement for ACGME activities is a minimum, recognizing that, depending on the unique needs of the program, additional support may be warranted.
 The need to ensure adequate resources, including adequate support and dedicated time for the program director, is also addressed in Institutional Requirement 2.2.a.
-The amount of support and dedicated time needed for individual programs will vary based on a number of factors and may exceed the minimum specified in the applicable specialty/subspecialty\-specific Program Requirements.
+The amount of support and dedicated time needed for individual programs will vary based on a number of factors and may exceed the minimum specified in the applicable specialty/subspecialty-specific Program Requirements.
 It is expected that the Sponsoring Institution, in partnership with its accredited programs, will ensure support for program directors to fulfill their program responsibilities effectively.

-2.4.
-Qualifications of the Program Director:

-The program director must possess subspecialty\ expertise and qualifications acceptable to the Review Committee.
-(Core)

-- 2.4.a.
-The program director must possess must include current certification by a member Board of the American Board of Medical Specialties or by a certifying Board of the American Osteopathic Association, or subspecialty\ qualifications that are acceptable to the Review Committee.
+- 2.4.
+Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core) - 2.4.a.
+The program director must possess current certification in the subspecialty of Correctional Medicine by a certifying board of the American Osteopathic Association, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.4.a.1.
+If the program director is not certified in Correctional Medicine by an AOA certifying board, the program director must have current certification in a specialty or subspecialty by a member board of the American Board of Medical Specialties or by a certifying board of the American Osteopathic Association.
 (Core) - 2.4.b.
-The program director must have experience of at least five years as a physician executive leader.
-(Core) - 2.4.c.
-The program director must have experience of at least five years (part-time or full-time) of medical practice.
-(Core) - 2.4.d.
-The program director should have experience of at least three years as an educator (not necessarily specific to graduate medical education (GME)).
-(Core) - 2.4.d.1.
-A mentorship plan for the program director must be developed and implemented by the Sponsoring Institution if the program director has fewer than three years' experience as an educator at the time of appointment.
-(Core)
+The program director must demonstrate completion of core residency education and training no less than five years before appointment as program director. ^(Core) - 2.4.c.
+The program director must have at least three years (part time or full time) of medical practice treating patients who are incarcerated. ^(Core) - 2.4.d.
+The program director should have experience of at least three years as an educator in a medical education setting, or qualifications acceptable to the Review Committee. ^(Core) - 2.4.d.1.
+A mentorship plan for the program director must be developed and implemented by the Sponsoring Institution if the program director has fewer than three years' experience as an educator at the time of appointment. ^(Core)